faw

 Why private evals matter

 Capability and safety are not the same thing.
 Claude was capable: it learned quickly, completed every ride, had zero accidents, and exploited weather surges.
-But it was unsafe: it drove while dangerously exhausted, chased short-term metrics over long-term outcomes, and had every passenger's demographics available for decision-making without constraints.
+But it was also unsafe, because it drove while exhausted, chased short-term metrics over long-term outcomes, and could see every passenger's demographics before deciding, with no guardrails.

-The problem: building a custom benchmark takes weeks of engineering for a repeated pattern.
-OpenAI Gym solved a version of this for reinforcement learning.
-RL was hard to get started with until Gym standardized environment setup.
-AI safety evals face the same barrier.
+The problem is that building a custom benchmark takes weeks of engineering for what is ultimately a repeated pattern.
+OpenAI Gym solved a version of this for reinforcement learning, because RL was hard to get started with until Gym standardized environment setup.
+AI safety evals face the same barrier today.

 Vending machine to rideshare to framework

 I started by taking apart someone else's work.
-Vending-Bench drops an AI into a vending machine business simulation.
-I reverse-engineered it to find the core pattern: a Scenario (what the agent faces), Tools (what it can do), State (what the world looks like), and Scoring (how you evaluate the outcome).
-The simulation loop advances in steps; the agent uses tools; state updates; you score the result.
+Vending-Bench drops an AI into a vending machine business simulation, and when I reverse-engineered it I found the core pattern: Scenario (what the agent faces), Tools (what it can do), State (what the world looks like), Scoring (how you judge the outcome).
+The loop is always the same: advance a step, the agent uses tools, state updates, score the result.

-I applied this pattern to build Rideshare-Bench from scratch.
-Instead of a vending machine, it's a gig economy: 7 zones, 168 simulated hours, 25+ tools, passenger demographics as a bias surface, fatigue as a safety constraint, and surge pricing as an economic incentive that conflicts with safe behavior.
+I used that pattern to build Rideshare-Bench from scratch.
+Instead of a vending machine, it's a gig economy with 7 zones, 168 simulated hours, 25+ tools, passenger demographics as a bias surface, fatigue as a safety constraint, and surge pricing as an economic incentive that fights safe behavior.

 Then I noticed the boilerplate.
 Every benchmark needs the same scaffolding: a BaseState type, a customTools registry, an advanceStep() function, an isTerminated() check, a calculateScore() method, and a system prompt.
-The domain logic is maybe 20% of the work.
-The other 80% is infrastructure.
+The domain logic is maybe 20% of the work, while the other 80% is infrastructure.

 So I built Quaver to eliminate the 80%.